Llandinam Gravels River Restoration Project

 The scheme has not been specifically designed to reduce flood risk, however, restoring natural river processes, reconnecting floodplains and slowing and spreading flood flows over a greater area upstream may have associated benefits by managing water levels downstream.

-A different NRW project carried out a preliminary assessment which unfortunately found that flood risk management funding could not be justified for Llandinam at that stage, predominantly on the grounds of value for money.
+A different NRW project carried out a preliminary assessment which unfortunately found that flood risk management funding could not be justified for Llandinam at that stage.

 In a separate scheme, Powys County Council has installed a small earth bund to reduce flood risk to properties in Llandinam.